Why veterinarians should ONLY use a "Steel Class C" Hyperbaric Chamber for treating animals:

 ○ limited life cycle

-Animal scratching of the internal surface of the acrylic tube would constitute "crazing," which is a network of fine cracks.
-Deep crazing (.010") can compromise the integrity of the acrylic cylinder and ultimately cause it to rupture, which can lead to serious injury to both the animal and the operator.
+Animal scratching of the internal surface of the acrylic tube can compromise the integrity of the acrylic cylinder which ultimately could lead to rupture, causing serious injury to both the animal and the operator.

 Limited Life Cycle